Seriously, you should check ALL incoming LinkedIn requests to connect VERY carefully!

 Use the ‘delete’ option to take anything associated with this person off your post.

-Important: DON’T INTERACT WITH HIM/HER AT ALL!
+Important: DON’T INTERACT WITH THEM AT ALL!

 The next thing I noticed, most unfortunately, is that some of my highly respected Connections were also connected to this suspicious Profile!